bharathchandrareddy/Thesis_project/README.md

   third place solution: https://github.com/DIUx-xView/xView2_third_place/tree/master

 Detailed description for running those solutions are provided in thier respective repositories.
 Make sure to follow the same environment and requirements as their solutions.

+# Adding Fusion augmentation to benchmark codes
+add the code from augmentation/transforms.py file into augmentation pipeline of the benchmark solutions
+* for first place solution add the the transforms.py code into  utils.py file
+* for second place solution add the transforms.py code into augs.py file
+*